jan-vince/smallgdpr/README.md

 ### Settings

-Fwe general settings to be set.
+Few general settings to be set.

+#### Cookies expiration

+Number of days for cookies to live in browser.

+#### UI style

+Change formating of output HTML code.

 ### Import